ARM-software/avh-api/python/api/docs/ArmApi.md

 # satisfies your auth use case.

 # Configure Bearer authorization (JWT): BearerAuth
-configuration = ApiClient.Configuration(
+configuration = AvhClient.Configuration(
     access_token = 'YOUR_BEARER_TOKEN'
 )

 # Enter a context with an instance of the API client
-with ApiClient.ApiClient(configuration) as api_client:
+with AvhClient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = arm_api.ArmApi(api_client)
     type = "type_example" # str | Image type